Found us from search engine?

 If you’re like us and you’re using the WordPress CMS you can export a full list of URLs of every pages and content on your website.
 Use that to compare with the unique URLs found in a site crawl.

-Or you can look up on your server’s log file for the list of unique URLs loaded for let’s say the last 3 months.
+Or you can look up your server’s log file for the list of unique URLs loaded for let’s say the last 3 months.
 Again, compare that with the list you got from the site crawl.

 To make your life easier, you can load those data into an excel file and compare them.
 The URLs which are not duplicated are the ones that are orphaned.